 Reaching financial freedom is as simple as changing your debt mindset and making small changes in your finances.

 Two-in-three Americans say they wouldn’t be able to cover a $500 emergency expense from savings.
 The average household pays a dollar of every five earned just to make debt payments every month.
+It may sound shocking, but it is true.

 These types of stats make it easy to see how so many fall into hard financial times every year.
 Thousands of Americans file bankruptcy every year, setting their finances back to zero and destroying their credit.